Identifying Treatment and Spillover Effects Using Exposure Contrasts: Sign Preservation Criteria

-The restriction to $n=2$ is for simplicity, and the example is easily scaled up by considering a large sample of identical dyads.
+The restriction to $n=2$ is for simplicity, and the example is easily scaled up by considering a large population of identical dyads.
 Notice there is no heterogeneity across the two units, so